 Cost Comparison: Public vs Private Sector

 Home vaccination from private providers usually costs more than a government clinic, but it is more comfortable and removes the need for travel and waiting.
-Some government programs cover vaccine costs for certain groups, like small children.

 Factors Influencing Total Expense